How To

 There are a number of things to consider about dropcloths when you are starting your project:

-Many drops can be used outside the home and inside.
-Maybe you are staining or painting outdoors and need to cover landscaping or trim work from overspray and drips.
-Or perhaps you are prepping drywall for primer and paint inside and require surface protection from dust and paint spills.
-Versatile dropcloth options like canvas and plastic can protect your job both inside and outside.
+Will you be working indoors or outdoors?
+Many drop cloths can be used both inside and outside.
+For outdoor projects like staining or painting, you might need to cover landscaping or trim work from overspray and drips.
+For indoor projects like prepping drywall for primer and paint, surface protection from dust and paint spills is essential.
+Versatile options like canvas and plastic drop cloths can protect your job both inside and outside.

-If you are doing wall or trim work, chances are you won’t need to cover the entire room.
-Whether you are painting overhead, installing and sanding drywall, or removing popcorn ceilings, you’ll want full coverage to protect from drips and dust.
-Dropcloths come in different sizes, from full size to smaller options like runners.
-Remember that you may need multiple drops to cover a large room.
-Look for a dropcloth that fits your needs and your space.
+How big of a space will you need to cover?
+For wall or trim work, you might not need to cover the entire room.
+Whether you’re painting overhead, installing and sanding drywall, or removing popcorn ceilings, you’ll want full coverage to protect from drips and dust.
+Drop cloths come in various sizes, from full-size to smaller options like runners.
+You may need multiple drop cloths to cover a large room.
+Look for a drop cloth that fits your needs and your space.

-Not all dropcloths are washable.
-A plastic drop can be easily disposed of after your project if you don’t need a dropcloth you can reuse.
-If you’re a professional painter, canvas dropcloths are washable and can be reused.
-Paint dropcloths made from other materials or with plastic or slip-resistant backing may not be machine washable, but you can spot treat them just as easily.
+Do you need to wash a drop cloth?
+Not all drop cloths are washable.
+A disposable drop cloth can be easily discarded after your project if you don’t need a reusable option.
+Canvas drop cloths are washable and can be reused, making them ideal for professional painters.
+Drop cloths made with plastic or slip-resistant backing may not be machine washable but can be spot treated.

-If you’re covering non-slip surfaces such as carpet, concrete, and subfloor, traditional canvas dropcloths are versatile and can be used for light to heavy-duty jobs, depending on the thickness of the canvas you choose.
-For added spill protection, there are drops that have leak-resistant backing.
+What surfaces are you protecting?
+For non-slip surfaces like carpet, concrete, and subfloor, traditional canvas drop cloths are versatile and can be used for light to heavy-duty jobs, depending on the canvas thickness.

-If you’re protecting hardwood floors, tile, laminate, or other potentially slippery surfaces such as stairs or countertops, finding a slip-resistant drop cloth is essential.
-Slipping and falling on the job is a real risk and can be prevented.
-Slip-resistant dropcloths are designed with a grippy backing and can be up to 300% more slip resistant than traditional canvas.
-Trimaco’s slip-resistant drops are stitched with orange thread around the border so you can identify its safety properties easily.
+For added spill protection, there are drop cloths with leak-resistant backing.
+If you’re protecting hardwood floors, tile, laminate, or other potentially slippery surfaces, finding a slip-resistant drop cloth is essential.
+Slip-resistant drop cloths are designed with a grippy backing and can be up to 300% more slip-resistant than traditional canvas.

 After these considerations, you should be closer to deciding which dropcloth is right for your project.
 Trimaco offers a wide range of dropcloths for practically any scenario.
 From vinyl and canvas, to butyl, paper/poly, and plastic, we offer comprehensive protection to fit your needs.